 Expected Learning Outcomes

-The Department of Nutrition and Exercise Science has established the following expected learning outcomes for all Master of Science in Nutrition programs:
+The Department of Nutrition and Exercise Science has established expected learning outcomes in the following areas for all Master of Science in Nutrition programs:

 - Biological/Medical Sciences